RIDE TO THE ANDAMAN - FROM CHIANG MAI TO PHUKET

 Traveling along carefully chosen routes, one encounters communities whose ways of life have been preserved across generations.
 The journey reveals not only the geographical variety of Thailand, but also its deep-rooted cultural values and the subtle beauty found in everyday life — in local markets, village rituals, regional architecture, and traditional foods.
 Few experiences offer such a complete and authentic perspective on the country’s identity.

-Nature lovers will be captivated by the dramatic Phraya Nakhon Cave, home to a hidden royal pavilion bathed in sunlight, and the serene Phra Mahathat Chedi in Bang Saphan, offering sweeping coastal views.
+In the west, the journey shifts to a more reflective tone with visits to the Bridge over the River Kwai and the DEATH War Museum, offering powerful insights into World War II history.
+Moving southward, the Chang Hua Man Royal Project highlights sustainable agriculture and the legacy of King Rama IX’s environmental vision and the serene Phra Mahathat Chedi in Bang Saphan, offering sweeping coastal views.
 The adventure continues in the south with ethical wildlife experiences at Phang Nga Elephant Park, cultural immersion in the stilted floating village of Koh Panyee over the water by Indonesian Muslim fishermen more than 200 years ago, the village is home to a tight-knit community with a unique way of life surrounded by the dramatic limestone cliffs of Phang Nga Bay.
+One of Koh Panyee’s most iconic features is its floating football field., and ends with the vibrant beaches and lively atmosphere of Phuket.

 Ride from Chiang Mai’s cool mountains to Phuket’s tropical coast on a 10-day journey that captures Thailand’s full diversity.